PelionIoT/mbl-docs/Docs/tutorials/helloworld.md

 The application is cross-compiled using dockcross image (cross compiling toolchains in Docker image).

-Then, build commands defined in Makefile could be run.
-Makefile consists of three sections:
+Build commands defined in Makefile which consists of three sections:

  * Cross-compilation build
  * Create OCI bundle